Yelp/mrjob/docs/guides/configs-all-runners.rst

     .. versionchanged:: 0.5.7

-       This works with Spark as well.
+       This works with Spark on YARN as well.

     .. versionchanged:: 0.6.7